If I could sum up why it is we do everything we do…

-I, for one, am choosing to fight against this when at all possible.
 I'm inviting my children to take part in a food revolution.

 I want my children to know the flavors of fresh pork, chicken livers and tree-ripened cherries.
 I want them to enjoy sautéed kale and swiss chard gratin.
 Idealistic?
 I don't think so.